pendle-finance/Pendle-Common-Pool-Deploy/README.md

 - An ERC20 with points
 - An ERC4626 (with or without points, redeemable or not redeemable)

-If your yield-bearing asset does not belong to any of the mentioned category, please contact us for a better collaboration.
+Bearing any further complication, please contact us for an in-depth discussion.

 ## Set up